info-beamer/package-sdk/dev-mode/README.md

 access to your device and anyone with network access to the device can upload any content to it.
 This might result in a complete device takeover.

-## Preparing your development machine

-Fetch the `dev-mode` Python tool from this repository.
-It should work with python2 or python3 out of the box.
-You'll have to install the python-pyinotify and python3-pathspec packages.

-If you have any kind of firewall active you must allow incoming connections to TCP port 3333 to your development box.

-If installing on Mac OSX please be sure to use python3 and install the python watchdog module. `pip install watchdog` should be enough.
-Also if you have problems, use a virtual env with python3 to run `dev-mode` or specify the full path to the interpreter on the command line `/usr/local/bin/python3 dev-mode`.

 ## Syncing your first package